How to Tell What Motherboard You Have

 Belarc Advisor

-With your motherboard’s model number, you have all the info you need to shop for RAM and other hardware, which are some of the best ways to speed up a computer — and you can also use this information to download or upgrade your motherboard’s drivers.
+Now that you know how to tell what motherboard you have, you’ll have an easier time managing your computer.
+With its model number, you have all the info you need to shop for RAM and other hardware, which are some of the best ways to speed up a computer — and you can also use this information to download or upgrade your motherboard’s drivers.

 bg-pamplet-2